top of page

 Executive Director

-Naomi Welsh is in her 12th season as executive director of NVYO.
+Naomi Welsh is in her 15th season as executive director of NVYO.
 She previously taught orchestra for ten years in the North Dakota public school systems and was cello instructor at the University of North Dakota for eleven years.
 She holds degrees in music and in psychology from Concordia College in Moorhead, MN and a degree in music education, with emphasis in strings, from Minnesota State University- Moorhead.
 Ms. Welsh is an avid chamber musician with over twenty years of private studio teaching experience.
-She maintains a private studio of string students.
+She maintains a private studio of string students and stays active as a musician in the community.
 Ms. Welsh was the recipient of the North Dakota String Teachers Association 2012 Distinguished Service Award and the 2018 Thursday Music Club Gold Note Award.

 VICE PRESIDENT